Introducing the Young Carers Service

-What is a Young Carer
+What is a young carer?

 Young Carers are children and young people aged 5-18 who help to look after somebody in their family because that person has a disability, illness, mental health difficulty, or because that person misuses drugs or alcohol.

-Many children and young people help out at home with things like washing dishes and keeping their room tidy but young carers do more than that.
 There are lots of different things that young carers might do to help, these could include:

 - Helping to do the shopping